hornang/oesenc-export/README.md

 ### oesu (OpenCPN Encrypted System Electronical Nautical Charts)

 oesu charts are purchased via [o-charts.org](https://o-charts.org/).
 This site is an initiative to provide freshly updated charts for [OpenCPN](https://opencpn.org/).
-You can buy charts in the oesu format which is a custom format supported only by OpenCPN.
+You can buy charts in the oesu format, which is a custom format supported only by OpenCPN.
 The oesu file format is a derived version of the S-57 data format.
 S-57 is an open vector format describing the chart's elements' spatial and informational properties according to an object model.
-S-57 is the international standard for chart exchange between hydrological offices.
+S-57 is the international standard for chart exchange between hydrographic offices.

 oesu charts are only distributed in an encrypted version to end customers.
-When you buy a chart on o-charts.org you will be providing a target device signature which is used to encrypt the charts for a specific device.
-At runtime the charts are decrypted using a hash of some kind of hardware identifier that matches the machine signature you provided when downloading the charts.
+When you buy a chart on o-charts.org, you will be providing a target device signature which is used to encrypt the charts for a specific device.
+At runtime, the charts are decrypted using a hash of some kind of hardware identifier that matches the machine signature you provided when downloading the charts.

 The encryption stops you from:

-- Using your charts on as many devices you want.
+- Using your charts on as many devices as you want.
-- Porting OpenCPN to to other platforms on which the encryption scheme is not implemented.
+- Porting OpenCPN to other platforms on which the encryption scheme is not implemented.
 - Writing your own chart plotter using data from oesu files.